Epoxycraft

 How to thin your epoxy and what to consider before you do Reducing the viscosity of WEST SYSTEM® epoxy by adding a solvent, can be tempting.
 It becomes easier to roll out; it penetrates more deeply into porous surfaces such as partially rotten wood; and it saturates faster into materials like fibreglass fabric.
 But – ...
 TRADE SECRET: Thinning epoxy: Best practice guidance for reducing the viscosity of WEST SYSTEM epoxy More

-TRADE SECRET: How to create the perfect epoxy coating on wood
+How to create the perfect epoxy coating on wood

-TRADE SECRET: How to create the perfect epoxy coating on wood
+How to create the perfect epoxy coating on wood

 WEST SYSTEM® epoxy is an invaluable resource for creating a clear coating that showcases both the beauty of the wood grain and gives you four times the thickness of a single coat of polyurethane.
 In just a few simple steps, you can achieve a beautiful, bubble-free wooden surface using epoxy resin.
 Bubbles are a frustrating ...
-TRADE SECRET: How to create the perfect epoxy coating on wood More
+How to create the perfect epoxy coating on wood More

 TRADE SECRET: How to make and use a scraper on epoxy resin